 Grasse is abundant with good restaurants and pretty pavement cafes.
 Provencal food dominates, but there is quite a wide range of cuisines to be found in the old town of Grasse, even Asian if that takes your fancy.
 If Michelin star elegance, refined Provencal food and a stunning terrace is what you seek, head to Le Bastide St-Antoine, while La Licorne is known for providing excellent food for a reasonable price and La Malouine is the place to head for delicious crepes.
 There are also some award-winning restaurants to be found in the nearby little villages; such as Au Fil du Temps in Magagnosc.

 Hotels in Grasse

-With plenty of fine hotels you will be spoilt for choice in this beautiful location.
-From 5 star luxury to small boutique hotels and lovely guest houses, there is something to suit everyone and every occasion.
+With plenty of fine hotels you'll be spoilt for choice in this beautiful location.
+From five star luxury to small boutique hotels and lovely guest houses, there is something to suit everyone and every occasion.